-The proposed distribution of profit for the 2022 financial year drawn up by the Parent Company's Directors and submitted for approval at the Annual General Meeting on 25 May 2023 consisted of the distribution of a dividend against the profit for the 2022 financial year amounting to 6,000 thousand euros (of which 3,000 thousand euros had been distributed on 19 September 2022 as an interim dividend against the profit for 2022), as well as an amount of 10,401 thousand euros against voluntary reserves.
+The proposed distribution of profit for 2023 drawn up by the Company's Directors and submitted for approval at the Annual General Meeting on 28 June 2024 consisted of the distribution of a dividend against the profit for 2023 amounting to 9,000 thousand euros, of which 6,000 thousand euros had been approved as an interim dividend (the distribution of which was approved in two parts on 25 May 2023 and 29 September 2023, the latter being paid after year-end 2023), leaving 3,000 thousand euros to be distributed in 2024, as well as an amount of 1,117 thousand euros against voluntary reserves.

-On 25 May 2023, the Company approved the distribution of dividends amounting to 3,000 thousand euros as an interim amount against the profit for the 2023 financial year (see Note 4).
+Additionally, on 28 June 2024, the Company approved the distribution of dividends amounting to 6,000 thousand euros as an interim amount against the profit for the 2024 financial year, which was paid 3 September 2024 (see Note 4).